joeldbaptista/eel/README.md

 ## Future work

-Due to time availability I was not able to implement the following features that I wished:
+Due to time unavailability I was not able to implement the following features that I wished:

 1. Hashmaps / dictionaries
 2. Function overload